EllaBrands/stanDev/Function-Syntax-and-Semantics-Design.md

     * ouptuts will be checked on return, also raising `std::illegal_argument` exception if violated

 * This requires the program itself to validate it's output.

-* ALTERNATIVE:  If we allow declarations of arguments and return values as simplex, cov_matrix, etc., then
-    * inputs should be validated on input
-    * outputs should be validated on return
-    * if an illegal input or output is encountered, an exception should be raised

 ### Function application is an expression